27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 Once through the main entrance, you will enter the “Hall of Fame”, where hundreds of Italy’s most famous architects, athletes, actors, journalists, musicians and others are buried.
 Among the most impressive tombs are the white sculptural tower representing the life and death of Christ, the pyramid built for the Bruni family, and several statues representing the Last Supper.
 A map showing the sites can be found at the main entrance.

-You can find a map with the marked locations at the main entrance.
-The cemetery is open daily except Mondays from 8:00-18:00.
+You can find a map with marked points of interest at the main entrance.
+The cemetery is open daily except Mondays from 8:00-17:30 and on Sundays until 18:00.

 Milano centrale